We’ve found that happy tenants are more likely to renew their tenancy, thereby helping avoid vacancies and advertising and re-letting costs.

 2. The application

-To speed up the process of letting your property, tenants can apply online and we requalify and further educate them on our expectations and standards and begin processing their application when we receive their application.
+To speed up the process of leasing your property, tenants can apply online.
+We requalify and further educate them on our expectations and standards.

 While not foolproof, our experience shows it is best to filter unsuitable tenants before they move into your property, so we apply maximum effort at this stage to ensure only the best possible applicants are matched to your property.